tgen/MARS/README.md

 The example above will result in an error because the user has not provided a FASTA file for the program to convert the CRAM into a BAM for analysis.
-Not providing a FASTA will likely cause an error such as: `ERROR: reading CRAM file requires a Reference Genome Fasta File To be Provided with its FAI index.`.
-Including an input FASTA using the `-f` flag will fix the error.
+Not providing a FASTA will likely cause an error such as: `ERROR: reading CRAM file requires a Reference Genome Fasta File To be Provided with its FAI index.` Including an input FASTA using the `-f` flag will fix the error.